 She has broad experience with corporate governance and decision-making processes in the public sector and public ownership.
 This provides insight into business development at the interface between the public and private sectors and political processes.

 She has a strong commitment in developing the legal dimension of sustainability and for several years she has been a member of the international board of the World Ocean Council, which works for corporate ocean responsibility.

 Liv Monica is an inspiring and recognized communicator in the energy and seafood sector.
 She regularly gives lectures in sustainability, business management and board work.
-She is an advisory council member of the Centre for Petroleum and Energy Law at the Faculty of Law in Oslo and a former member of the board of the Energy, Environment and Resources Department of the Norwegian Research Council.
+She is an advisory council member of the Centre for Energy Law at the Faculty of Law in Oslo and a former member of the board of the Energy, Environment and Resources Department of the Norwegian Research Council.
 She has been a member of several public committees (including the EEA Review Committee) and in 2022 she was appointed by the government as a member of the Energy Commission who submitted their report in NOU 2022:3.